 Employment and Human Capital

-Our practice in this area has in-depth knowledge of the laws surrounding employment issues.
+Our practice in this area has in-depth knowledge of the laws and practical aspects surrounding employment issues.
 Recognised as a market leader in this field by a number of prominent legal publications, the advice of our lawyers are constantly sought by local and multi-national companies for a wide spectrum of employment matters, including during a merger or reorganisation exercise, or reviewing internal human resource policies, or advising on incentive schemes, recruitments and terminations, dismissals and discrimination, disciplinary issues, union issues or general compliance with employment laws.
-Our work in this area also extends to representing clients in courts for any contentious employment matters.
+With the benefit of practitioners specializing in niche areas within the firm, the employment team is also well equipped to deal with employment related ESG and PDPA matters.
+Our work in this area also extends to representing clients in courts for any contentious employment matters, including appellate matters.
 The broad experience of our lawyers enables us to offer clients swift, practical and commercially viable solutions and advice on employment law issues.

 Latest insights